Love Is in the Air (2023 film): Plot

 On the third day of helping Dana, Will's father loses patience with him.
 Will tries to convince Duncan that they were wrong to want to write off the small aeronautical company, but Nikki overhears.
 Dana chews Will out without hearing his part, much to Nikki's pepping, when confirmation of an impending cyclone reaches them.

 Will helps Dana find an injured Jeff, who had been trying to help others seek safety against the cyclone.
-Dana continues to accuse Will, but he explains he plans to officially support airlines.
+Dana continues to accuse Will, but he explains he plans to officially support their airline.
 The three-person staff of Fullerton Airways hole up with Will in the hangar's storage room to wait out the storm.
-He pledges to fight for their company at his headquarters as he cares about Dana.
+He pledges to fight for their company at his headquarters, as he cares for Dana.

-The next morning, after the storm passed, Will helps Dana deliver emergency supplies to many remote locations.
-By nightfall, she made peace with him.
+The next morning, after the storm passes, Will helps Dana deliver emergency supplies to many remote locations.
+By nightfall, she has made peace with him.
 However, as they are closing up the hangar for the night, Jeff announces that ITCM Financial has sent an e-mail shutting them down immediately.

 Will returns to London and had been unsuccessful in swaying the board.
 Dana arrives unannounced, armed with a plan to revamp and expand Fullerton Airways.
 In response to Duncan's negative response, Will resigns and offers himself to Dana to aid them in their expansion.

-ITCM Financial backs their endeavour with Will, and Fullerton Airways is shown to have expanded and now has a more professional look, with Will happily installed there with the company and Dana as the two have fallen for each other.
+ITCM Financial backs their endeavour with Will, and Fullerton Airways is shown to have expanded and now has a more professional look.
+Will is happily installed there with the company and Dana, as the two have fallen for each other.